 “Food is a grave concern for all right now,” said Muzzamel Soliman, a Sudanese Fulani leader in Cairo.
 “Many have lost their jobs and had to move houses as they no longer have any source of income.
 Some can barely feed themselves or their families.”

-In cooperation with the Egyptian Red Crescent, IOM Egypt has delivered nearly 1,800 stranded migrant families with food boxes containing rice, pasta, beans, sugar and other essential basic needs like hygiene kits in the country’s two largest cities.
+In cooperation with the Egyptian Red Crescent, IOM Egypt has provided thousands of stranded migrant families with food boxes containing rice, pasta, beans, sugar and other essential basic needs like hygiene kits in the country’s two largest cities.
 The Organization operates a hotline to refer migrants to financial and legal services, medical screenings, and housing allowances for urgent cases.

 South Africa is home to approximately 4.2 million migrants drawn by the country’s robust economy from as far away as Ethiopia.
-The nation-wide lockdown has produced huge socio-economic impacts and social protection needs in a country whose economy was contracting even before the virus was first reported.
-The migrant labour force which primarily operates in the informal sectors and depend on daily income to meet their needs, face dire food security, shelter, health and protection challenges.
+The nation-wide lockdown produced huge socio-economic impacts and social protection needs in a country whose economy was contracting even before the virus was first reported.
+The migrant labour force which primarily operates in the informal sectors and depended on daily income to meet their needs, faced dire food security, shelter, health and protection challenges.

-COVID-19 has trapped many thousands along the so-called Southern migratory route.
-Neighbouring Zimbabwe expects upwards of 20,000 returnees to arrive from Botswana, Zambia, South Africa, and Mozambique in the coming weeks in addition to the 3,500 who managed to enter the country as of May 12, stretching the capacity of provide services in a country already home to more than 43,000 internally displaced people.
+Neighbouring Zimbabwe expected upwards of 20,000 returnees to arrive from Botswana, Zambia, South Africa, and Mozambique in addition to the 3,500 who managed to enter the country as of May 12, stretching the capacity of provide services in a country already home to more than 43,000 internally displaced people at that time.

 A transit country for migrants attempting to travel to South Africa, Zimbabwe also hosts large numbers of stranded migrants.
 One hundred undocumented Malawian nationals abandoned by smugglers voluntarily returned home by bus with IOM’s assistance in mid-May.